 But the downside is that these graphics cards lack performance as they eat your RAM and processor resources.

 Both AMD and Intel ships their processors with integrated graphics card by default.back to menu ↑

 Dedicated Graphics Card

 Only AMD and NVIDIA manufactures dedicated graphics card.
-They have graphics card from a very low budget to a very high budget category.
+They have graphics cards from a meager budget to a very high budget category.

-The motherboard is the main board in your laptop that assemble all other parts.
+The motherboard is the main board in your laptop that assembles all other parts.
 If your motherboard is bad, then you can not get the best out of any laptop.

 9. Operating System

 An operating system is software that communicates between different hardware and software for applications to run.
 Every electronic device has an operating system.
 Without an operating system, your laptop cannot communicate with other hardware and can not run any software.

 There are mainly five operating systems comes with laptops.